Kattusite/linguistics-db/README.md

 To-Do
 ========
+* Prevent users from sending invalid requests (querying for consonants when none are selected, invalid # for k value)
 * Don't let users highlight the text in phoneme/class selector popovers.
 * Allow arbitrarily many traits to be selected. (but for usability artificially limit to 3-5 for now)
 * Reorder the default options in dropdowns to be more useful...
 People will be more likely to select "at least 1" than they are to select "exactly 1"